siliconbayou/autocoder/README.md

 ### Two-Agent Pattern

-1. **Initializer Agent (First Session):** Reads your app specification, creates a `feature_list.json` with test cases, sets up the project structure, and initializes git.
+1. **Initializer Agent (First Session):** Reads your app specification, creates features in a SQLite database (`features.db`), sets up the project structure, and initializes git.

-2. **Coding Agent (Subsequent Sessions):** Picks up where the previous session left off, implements features one by one, and marks them as passing in `feature_list.json`.
+2. **Coding Agent (Subsequent Sessions):** Picks up where the previous session left off, implements features one by one, and marks them as passing in the database.

+### Feature Management

+Features are stored in SQLite via SQLAlchemy and managed through an MCP server that exposes tools to the agent:
+- `feature_get_stats` - Progress statistics
+- `feature_get_next` - Get highest-priority pending feature
+- `feature_get_for_regression` - Random passing features for regression testing
+- `feature_mark_passing` - Mark feature complete
+- `feature_skip` - Move feature to end of queue
+- `feature_create_bulk` - Initialize all features (used by initializer)

 ### Session Management

 - Each session runs with a fresh context window
-- Progress is persisted via `feature_list.json` and git commits
+- Progress is persisted via SQLite database and git commits
 - The agent auto-continues between sessions (3 second delay)
 - Press `Ctrl+C` to pause; run the start script again to resume